enricobottazzi/rust-book/README.md

 The scopes of the immutable references r1 and r2 end after the println! where they are last used, which is before the mutable reference r3 is created.
 These scopes don’t overlap, so this code is allowed

 - Dereferencing.
 We can use the dereference operator * to access the value that a reference points to.
+In Rust, references are used to refer to values stored in memory, and dereferencing a reference allows you to access the value that the reference points to.

 ```rust
 fn incr(n: &mut i32) {